Setting Up DKIM, SPF, and DMARC: Complete Guide

 Start with Monitoring

 Don't jump to strict enforcement.
-Start by collecting data:
+Start by collecting data with p=none.

 This policy: